 To date, 39 states have outlawed FGM.
 The other 11 states that have failed to pass FGM bills are not only leaving girls within their borders, but girls across the country, at risk.
 For every state that successfully passes an FGM ban, the ones that remain are more susceptible to becoming hotspots for perpetrators-individuals who wish to cut their girls may seek out places that lack adequate protections against the practice.
-The fate of the federal FGM ban, which would have served as a protective barrier against this "shop around" tactic, was recently ruled unconstitutional in an unprecedented federal prosecution of an alleged FGM practitioner.
+The federal law banning FGM was reaffirmed on January 5, 2021, however, it does not negate the importance of state legislation.
+In fact, the best way to ensure the safety of women and girls is to back up the federal ban with comprehensive state legislation.